 1. Are they a Government Registered Training Organisation?

-VET qualifications such as RSA, RSG & the Construction White Card must be attained through a Registered Training Organisation (RTO).
+VET qualifications such as RSA (SITHFAB201 – Provide Responsible Service of Alcohol), RSG (SITHGAM201 – Provide Responsible Gambling Services) & the Construction White Card (CPCCOHS1001A – Work Safely in the Construction Industry) must be attained through a Registered Training Organisation (RTO).
 These organisations are accredited by, and regularly audited by the Australian Skills Quality Authority (ASQA), which is a branch of the Federal Government.

 - Try to find an “RTO number” on the website.
 This is a 5 character number.